rad182/potential/platform/AWS2.md

 Currently, all Amazon Web Services applications (except Solr) run under one account with the login `joey@artsy.net`, and each software engineer has an IAM user for that account.

+In the future, **only IAM users** should be used to login.

 To better separate devevelopment, staging, and production environments, we have created three new AWS accounts.
 IAM users in the `ArtsyEngineering` group have access to the Dev environment, which can be reached by clicking on the dropdown with your name and choosing `Switch Role`.
 You can switch back to your main IAM account by choosing "back to [your name]" in the dropdown.

-Engineers in the ArtsyStaging and ArtsyProduction account will have access to those accounts.
-New hires should first be added to the `ArtsyEngineering` group.
+Engineers in the `ArtsyStaging` and `ArtsyProduction` groups will have access to those accounts.

 The process that was used to set up cross-account access is described [here](https://blogs.aws.amazon.com/security/post/Tx70F69I9G8TYG/How-to-Enable-Cross-Account-Access-to-the-AWS-Management-Console), but only Tasks 1 and 2 are needed now.